Novivy/wow-hc-addon/README.md

 - Pressing ESC now closes the addon
 - Added sounds for opening and closing the addon, as well as selecting tabs
 - Opens the Addon ticket system when right-clicking a player to report them
 - Store bought dynamic speed mounts now show their current speed on the buff tooltip
+- Fixed bug preventing the 1.14 client from promoting / demoting guild members

 ## Future versions:
 - Prevent/disable auto-run when you are on a flypath